ninaxiong11/lymphomakb/README.md

 # Lymphoma KB

+### Setting up knowledge base
-Once OrientDB is installed and running, run `graph.py` to initialize and populate graph knowledge base with variants and statements.
+1. Install OrientDB and run from Docker Desktop
+3. Run `graph.py` to initialize and populate graph knowledge base with variants and statements
+4. To access the database, go to http://localhost:2480/ and login to `lymphomakb` database with username `root` and password `root`

 Currently incorporated sources:
 - NCIt